TonyBoy56/capstoneV2/README.md

 * 1-2: Setting up signin form to take username and password.
 * 2-5:30: Encountering errors in console.log(API) placement.
 Making attempts to view data in the browsers DevTools

 ### 7/29/20
 * 8-9:50: Encountering account linking issues with Activision and Playstation network.
 Searching for alternative accounts to present data. https://www.callofduty.com/
 * 10:00: Retrieve another account to hit endpoints of the call-of-duty-api with.
 * 10-12: Now Receiving a Promise.
 Making efforts to fetch the object.
 Encountering two errors in the console reading 'Refused to set unsafe header "Cookie"', and 'xhr.js:123 Refused to set unsafe header "Connection"'.
 * 1:30-4:15: Making attempts to isolate and review other individuals work with the same api in handling this request.
 * 9:30-10:23pm: Utilizing rapidApi's Modern Warfare public api.
-Able to recieve endpoints from the browswer, although not within postman.
+Able to recieve endpoints from the browser, although not within postman.
 Testing further.
-* 10:23-
+* 10:23-2:06am, 7/30/20: Time was spent refactoring the API call to display user data.
+I ditched the API I was using, intially requiring user authentication to display information.
+Information can now be searched by inputting a username and associated platform to the new Search() method.
+### Points of Interest to Pursue
+* Display the user's data to the page
 ## User Stories:

 | Component | Story |